 Residential contractors in Louisiana must maintain $100,000 of general liability insurance.
 Residential and commercial licenses require applicants to provide financial statements proving at least a $10,000 net worth.
 Contractors must also designate a qualifying party for documentation purposes.
 Electrical contractors also must pass the business and law trade exams.

-A first-time electrical contractor must renew their license after one year, but then they can renew every one to three years.
+First-time electrical contractors must renew their licenses after one year, but then every one to three years afterward.
 Electrical contractors are required to complete six hours of continuing education each year.

 Journeyman: Works under the supervision of an electrical contractor to install, maintain, or repair electrical systems, usually within residential properties.

 Maintenance Electrician: Works only on existing electrical systems.
-This licensure is only valid in a maintenance capacity when the electrician is employed by a business.
+This license is valid only in a maintenance capacity when the electrician is employed by a business.